 Play serves as a child’s most powerful form of learning and communication.
-In Play Therapy, children have the opportunity to safely express themselves in a safe, therapeutic environment whereby the play therapist is learning from and interpreting the child’s play behaviors and emotional expression.
-Therapeutic play is a research supported, age-appropriate intervention for a range of presenting issues including: trauma, anxiety, depression, inattention, acute stress, phobias, grief/loss, and divorce.
+In Play Therapy, children have the opportunity to express themselves in a safe, therapeutic environment whereby the play therapist observes and interprets the child’s play behaviors and emotional expression.
+Therapeutic play is a research supported, age-appropriate intervention suitable for a range of presenting issues including: anxiety, depression, inattention, acute stress, trauma, phobias, grief/loss, and divorce.
 Play therapy may also be used to promote pro-social character development and provide insights about inner conflicts in the child.

 Play is the language.
 Toys are the words.

-The positive relationship that develops between therapist and child during play therapy sessions can provide a corrective emotional experience necessary for healing or simply provide the necessary practice of self-regulation.
-Children learn from adults how to articulate their internal experience; The play therapist is trained to understand their actions and emotional patterns as a way of representing the challenges they face.
-Play therapy gives the child an opportunity to self-direct the specific play that she needs to cope with her personal feelings and/or big changes that come into our lives.
+The positive relationship that develops between therapist and child during play therapy sessions can provide a corrective emotional experience necessary for healing or simply provide support for the practice of self-regulation.
+Children learn from adults how to interpret and articulate their internal experience.
+The play therapist is trained to understand their actions and emotional patterns as a way of representing the challenges they face.
+Play therapy gives the child an opportunity to self-direct the specific play that she needs to cope with her personal feelings and/or big changes that happen in life.

 For more information about Play Therapy, go to the Association for Play Therapy.